rvanwhy/rvanwhy.github.io/02-about.md

 <p>In the summer of 2015, I attended the University of Chicago's REU.
 There I worked under <a href="https://www.math.uchicago.edu/~farb/">Professor Benson Farb</a>.
 The research I conducted was joint work with <a href="http://www.mit.edu/~phaine/">Peter Haine</a> about certain spaces of polynomials.
 You can read my perspective <a href="https://math.uchicago.edu/~may/REU2015/REUPapers/VanWhy.pdf">here</a>.</p>

 <p>From 2012 to 2015, I worked as a student software engineer at <a href="https://www.passcal.nmt.edu/">IRIS/PASSCAL Instrument Center</a>.
 I wrote software that aided in the visualization and
     management of seismological sensor data.
 I worked on a small team with <a href="https://www.passcal.nmt.edu/users/azevedo">Steve Azevedo</a> and <a href="https://www.passcal.nmt.edu/users/dhess">Derick Hess</a>.
-I started work at PASSCAL with the intent of persuing a career in Software Engineering.
+I started work at PASSCAL with the intent of pursuing a career in Software Engineering.
 However, I left my position in order to focus on my Mathematics studies.</p>

 <p> In 2012, I started school at The New Mexico Institute of Mining and Technology as a dual Mathematics and Computer Science major.
 I studied Computer Science for 3 years before finally deciding to leave the field in favor of pure mathematics.</p>